ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 ### Declare Logic

-Logic (multi-table derivations and constraints) is typically a significant portion of a system, nearly half.
-API Logic server provides spreadsheet-like rules that dramatically simplify and accelerate logic development.
+Logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
+API Logic server provides **spreadsheet-like rules** that dramatically simplify and accelerate logic development.

 Rules are declared in Python, simplified with IDE code completion.
 Simulate this as follows:

 **1. Stop the Server**

-At this point, you'd use your IDE to declare grants and filters.
-Simulate this as follows:
+At this point, you'd use your IDE to declare logic.
+Simulate this as follows for **Check Credit Logic:**

 **2. Declare Logic:** Copy `customomizations/declare_logic` over `logic/declare_logic`

 Rules are an executable design.
-Use your IDE (code completion, etc), to replace 280 lines of code with the 5 spreadsheet-like rules in `logic/declare_logic.py`.
-Note they map exactly to our natural language design.
+Note they map exactly to our natural language design (shown in comments) - readable by business users.

-**3. Test using the Admin App - add an Order and Item**
+**3. Test: Start the Server, and use the Admin App to add an Order and Item**

 Observe the rules firing in the console log, as shown in the next screen shot.